-6.9.8.1.2 XML file format
+6.9.13.1.2 Multi-column algorithm with XML file format

 In the case of XML document store type masking, multi-column algorithm assignment to XML elements will not be validated at the time of assignment.
 XML can be difficult to find out if an element is a type of an array or a single element until the whole data is read.
 Here, the masking job will fail immediately when any of the invalid multi-column assignments are found while running the job.
 Make sure the algorithm assignment should follow the below rules.